“DYING,” Woody Allen once said, “is one of the few things that can be done as easily lying down.”

 Since no one else is teaching obituary writing, I’ve convinced the Society of Professional Journalists to do it – by faking the death of a Jew, a Muslim, and a Christian.
 And because this is America, we’re making it a competition and giving it an anti-smoking message.

-For all the dispassionate details on the Death Race itself, click the black box above.
+For all the dispassionate details on the Death Race itself, click the black box above to see how it went.
 For my explanations and justifications, read on.

 On Saturday, January 19, three South Florida journalists are going to play dead.
 And you’ll write about one of them.
 If that sounds gimmicky, know this…